renovatebot/renovate/website/docs/configuration-options.md

 ## semanticCommitScope

 By default you will see angular-style commit prefixes like "chore(deps):".
 If you wish to change it to something else like "package" then it will look like "chore(package):".
+You can also use `parentDir` or `baseDir` to namespace your commits for monorepos e.g. "{{parentDir}}".

 ## semanticCommitType